dy/spect/README.md

 Spect is build with a set of modern framework practices in mind (proxies, tagged strings, virtual dom, incremental dom, htm, custom elements, hooks, observers, frp).
 It grounds on API design research, experiments and proofs, conducted with purpose of meeting the following principles:

 > 1. Expressivity.
-> 2. 0 bundling / building.
+> 2. No bundling / building step required.
-> 3. Soft hydration.
+> 3. Hydration as part of progressive enhancement.
-> 4. Standard HTML.
+> 4. Standard HTML first.
 > 5. Max utility, min presentation.

 <!--